luxzg/WSL2-fixes/networkingMode=bridged.md

 - So let's tell WSL not to handle DNS anymore
 - From same prompt where we're inside WSL distro prompt edit a `wsl.conf` file:
 `nano /etc/wsl.conf`
-- Contents of the file after modification (full file)
+- Contents of the file after modification should be (full file):
 ```
 	[boot]
 	systemd=true